HrishikeshVish/GIOROM/README.md

     mkdir giorom_datasets
     mkdir <datasetname>

+For each dataset, there should be 4 files within the dataset directory.
+In some cases there's a fifth file rollout_full, which is the full pointcloud (not sampled).
+Typically, rollout.pt contains sampled points for space efficiency.
+For small datasets such as WaterDrop2D, the full point cloud has ~2000 points and does not contain a rollout_full.pt.
+For example, nclaw_Water would look something like this

+    giorom_datasets/nclaw_Water/metadata.json
+    giorom_datasets/nclaw_Water/rollout_full.pt
+    giorom_datasets/nclaw_Water/test.pt
+    giorom_datasets/nclaw_Water/train.obj
+    giorom_datasets/nclaw_Water/rollout.pt

 We provide code to process datasets provided by GNS [1] and NCLAW [2]

 - [1] Sanchez-Gonzales+ Learning to Simulate Complex Physics with Graph Neural Networks